 St. Louis, MO

-Home ► Blog ► Spray Foam Insulation Lawsuit Alleges Chemicals Pose Deadly Health Risks
+Home ► Spray Foam Insulation Lawsuit Alleges Chemicals Pose Deadly Health Risks

-Well, when applied correctly and given enough time to “cure”, there are not any dangers of spray insulation – but if the applicators aren’t wearing personal protective equipment or the foam isn’t applied correctly, dangerous reactions can occur.
-Exposure can result from a number of things, including:
+When applied correctly and given enough time to “cure”, there are not any dangers of spray insulation – but if the applicators aren’t wearing personal protective equipment or the foam isn’t applied correctly, dangerous reactions can occur.

-Two-part spray insulation foams are the ones of greater concern, rather than one-part insulation foam, as the two-part requires the mixing of chemicals, referred to as Side A and Side B, on-site, and then, applied for insulation.
+Two-part spray insulation foams are of greater concern to health risk.
+Rather than one-part insulation foam, the two-part requires mixing of chemicals, referred to as Side A and Side B on-site.
+The chemical mixture is they applied as as insulant.

 Side B is a “polyol resin blend – the principal ingredient being polyol — and smaller amounts of amine and/or metal catalyst, blowing agent, surfactant and flame retardant,” according to Spray Polyurethane Foam Health and Safety.
 While less is known about the risks of the chemicals in Side B, the same precautions should be taken and direct contact should still be avoided.
 The CDC is currently investigating the chemicals and the risks associated with the Side B component of spray insulation foam.

-Did you apply spray insulation foam and suffer from health issues?
-Were you a homeowner who experienced side effects from the foam after it was sprayed in your house?
-While the type of contact with the spray foam varied, both types of individuals suffered greatly – due to the effects of Spray Polyurethane Foam.
+Did you apply spray foam insulation to your residence and subsequently suffer health issues?
+Were you a homeowner who experienced side effects from spray foam insulation after it was applied in your residence?

-Contact TorHoerman Law to speak with a lawyer about a spray foam insulation lawsuit today.
+Contact TorHoerman Law to speak with a chemical exposure lawyer about filing a spray foam insulation lawsuit today.